-This easy monkey bread is made with canned biscuit dough.
-It's a delicious, sweet dessert (or breakfast!)
-It only uses four ingredients.
+This easy monkey bread recipe is made with canned biscuit dough.
+The monkey bread with canned biscuits is a delicious, sweet dessert (or breakfast!) that only uses four ingredients.
 It is doughy and soft inside and the outside is crunchy, sugary, and sweet.

 Monkey bread is kind of a weird name for a food, isn't it?
 But whatever the name is, it's a sweet, delicious food.
-It's a dessert that's like a gooey, caramel mess.
-It's commonly made with canned biscuits, and that's how I prefer to make it too!
-Then it only uses four ingredients.
-And I can get on board with that.
+This monkey bread recipes makes a dessert that's like a gooey, caramel baked biscuit creation.

 - 2 Cans of Biscuits - For this, make sure to just get plain biscuits (either homestyle or buttermilk).
 You don't want to use overly buttery or flaky biscuit dough for this.